-Federal Cash ManagementA Web-based data collection application for local educational agencies to report federal cash management data for federal programs under the No Child Left Behind (NCLB) Act.
+Federal Cash ManagementA Web-based data collection application for local educational agencies to report federal cash management data for federal programs under the Every Student Succeeds Act (ESSA).

 Federal statutes require the California Department of Education (CDE) to implement cash management practices that minimize the time elapsing between the receipt and disbursement of funds by recipients of federal grants awarded by the CDE.
 The Federal Cash Management Data Collection (CMDC) system was implemented to provide the CDE with necessary data to comply with this requirement.